 Slovenia is a prime hiking destination.
 Finding the best hikes in Slovenia is crucial in planning an unforgettable walking holiday.
-The country’s plains, pastures, gorges, valleys, mountains, all have one thing in common: they’re green, unspoilt and very diverse.
+The country’s plains, pastures, gorges, valleys, and mountains, all have one thing in common: they’re green, unspoiled, and very diverse.

 Hiking in Slovenia is in the locals’ blood.
 Virtually everyone hits the trails on a regular basis.
 The good news is that Slovenia’s population is small and there are almost 10,000 hiking trails to venture on, so it doesn’t get too crowded.
 Especially if you visit in spring or autumn.
 And when you do meet a fellow hiker, remember to say hi or “zdravo”– the hiker’s etiquette demands it.

 The possibilities are endless, but here’s a quick hiker’s guide to help you make the best of your holiday in the Slovenian mountains, find the best day hikes in Slovenia and other awesome locations.

 For some useful hiking rules and tips, check out the blog article Slovenian Mountains: tips and tricks and to help you choose the right time to visit, check our post about seasons.

 Going on a hiking excursion into the Slovenian mountains is a fantastic idea.
 Family time, a trip with a pack of friends, couples, solo, or combining the whole lot, a place you simply must hike in are the Julian Alps.

 Longer hikes in the Julian Alps include the Soča Valley and the Triglav Lakes.
 They’re unimaginably rewarding and not too demanding.
-As is travelling across the numerous pastures high above Lake Bohinj, which gives you an entirely different perspective of this idyllic glacial lake.
-If you’re after more demanding hikes, Kredarica or even further up to Slovenia’s symbol, mount Triglav, are splendid, with some vertigo inducing and adrenaline-pumping via ferratas…
+As is traveling across the numerous pastures high above Lake Bohinj, which gives you an entirely different perspective of this idyllic glacial lake.
+If you’re after more demanding hikes, Kredarica or even further up to Slovenia’s symbol, mount Triglav, are splendid, with some vertigo-inducing and adrenaline-pumping via ferratas…

 Speaking of ancient stuff, the Kočevski Rog primeval forest is another woodland marvel worth checking out.
 The Rog hiking trail through this peaceful forested place provides you with several days of forest exploration.
 You can stop off at Željne Caves, 20,000-year-old caveman dwellings.
 The trail is conveniently marked by bear paws, as these woods are bear country.
 Don’t worry, they don’t like humans, but you can always reserve a day on your Slovenia trip to go bear watching.